ankitects/anki-manual/templates/styling.md

 same.

 In between the front and back template in the Cards screen is the card styling area.
-In that section, you can change the background colour of the card, the default font, the text alignment, and so on.
+In that section, you can change the background color of the card, the default font, the text alignment, and so on.

 The standard options available to you are: